-Equation (16) is exactly the type of result required to confirm the marine ice sheet instability: it predicts that ice flux increases with ice thickness (or equivalently, with depth to the sea floor).
-In fact, the dependence of outflow q on ice thickness h at the grounding line is quite sensitive.
+thickness h at the grounding line is quite sensitive.
 With n = 3 and m = 1/n, the exponent is $(m + n + 3)/(m + 1) = 19/4 \approx 5$.

-In both models, A and B, the boundary condition at the centre of the ice sheet is that surface slope vanishes
+[41] In both models, A and B, the boundary condition at the center of the ice sheet is that surface slope vanishes:

-$$\frac{\partial(h-b)}{\partial x} = 0 \qquad \text{at } x = 0. \tag{17}$$
+$$\frac{\partial (h-b)}{\partial x} = 0 \quad \text{at} \quad x = 0. \tag{17}$$

-In summary, boundary layer theory produces two competing results, the more complicated equation (14) and the simple flux prescription (16).
-The latter (model B) can be interpreted straightforwardly in terms of marine ice sheet instability, while the former (model A) lacks such a clear interpretation.

-Incidentally, a flux relation similar to (16) can be constructed from equations (3), (23) and (24) of Weertman [1974], though he does not state this explicitly, and the precise form of his flux relation differs from ours.
+- [42] In summary, boundary layer theory produces two competing results, the more complicated equation (14) and the simple flux prescription (16).
+The latter (model B) can be interpreted straightforwardly in terms of marine ice sheet instability, while the former (model A) lacks such a clear interpretation. - [43] Incidentally, a flux relation similar to (16) can be constructed from equations (3), (23) and (24) of Weertman [1974], though he does not state this explicitly, and the precise form of his flux relation differs from ours.
 Similarly, equation (A11) of Thomas and Bentley [1978] is similar to our equation (14), though formulated by these authors as a global mass balance relation rather than as a boundary condition.
-The novelty here is that we are able to verify our boundary conditions numerically, and that they arise directly from a boundary layer analysis as described in Schoof [2007] and do not require ad hoc approximations in their derivation.

-Chugunov and Wilchinsky [1996] have previously used boundary layer theory to establish a set of boundary conditions similar to model B for a steady-state ice sheet which does not slide and which has constant viscosity (n = 1).
-By contrast with the model used here (a dynamic, rapidly sliding ice sheet with a general Glen's law rheology), their physical set-up lends itself less to direct numerical verification because the effect of vertical shearing on the velocity field must be resolved, and a depth-integrated approach is not possible.

-Our next tasks are the following: first, we study the accuracy and the ranges of validity of the two sets of boundary layer results, by comparing results based on models A and B with results obtained from the full model consisting of (1), (2), (3), (6) and (9).
+The novelty here is that we are able to verify our boundary conditions numerically, and that they arise directly from a boundary layer analysis as described by Schoof [2007] and do not require ad hoc approximations in their derivation. - [44] Chugunov and Wilchinsky [1996] have previously used boundary layer theory to establish a set of boundary conditions similar to model B for a steady state ice sheet which does not slide and which has constant viscosity (n = 1).
+By contrast with the model used here (a dynamic, rapidly sliding ice sheet with a general Glen's law rheology), their physical setup lends itself less to direct numerical verification because the effect of vertical shearing on the velocity field must be resolved, and a depth-integrated approach is not possible. - [45] Our next tasks are the following: first, we study the accuracy and the ranges of validity of the two sets of boundary layer results, by comparing results based on models A and B with results obtained from the full model consisting of (1), (2), (3), (6) and (9).
 Second, we use our boundary layer results to study how steady state profiles depend on physical parameters, and what the stability properties of the steady state profiles are.
 We consider next how to compute these steady states.
 One of the great advantages of the simplified models (consisting of equation (13) with either model A or model B boundary conditions) is that steady profiles can be predicted semi-analytically.

 3.2.
-Steady profiles: a simple calculation
+Steady Profiles: Simple Calculation

-In steady state, equation (13) becomes
+[46] In steady state, equation (13) becomes